Maro Engel: GT Racing (2018)

-In 2018, racing for Mercedes-AMG Team Black Falcon Engel went on to win the prestigious Blancpain Endurance Series title with his co-drivers, Luca Stolz and Yelmer Buurmann.
-Racing for Mercedes-AMG Team GruppeM he went on to win the Suzuka 10h Intercontinental GT Challenge round sharing the car with Raffaele Marciello and Tristan Vautier.
+In 2018, racing for Mercedes-AMG Team Black Falcon, Engel went on to win the prestigious Blancpain Endurance Series title with his co-drivers, Luca Stolz and Yelmer Buurmann.
+Racing for Mercedes-AMG Team GruppeM, he went on to win the Suzuka 10h Intercontinental GT Challenge round sharing the car with Raffaele Marciello and Tristan Vautier.

-Racing for Mercedes-AMG Team Black Falcon Engel finished second at the Nurburgring 24h with his team mates Adam Christodoulou, Manuel Metzger and Dirk Mueller.
+Racing for Mercedes-AMG Team Black Falcon, Engel finished second at the Nurburgring 24h with his team mates Adam Christodoulou, Manuel Metzger and Dirk Mueller.

 At the FIA GT World Cup in Macau, Engel finished second with his Mercedes-AMG GT3 behind the winning BMW M6 GT3 of Augusto Farfus.

 GT Racing (2019)

-In 2019, Engel finished runner up in the Blancpain GT Series, Overall and Sprint championships as well as 3rd in the Endurance championship racing for Mercedes-AMG Team Black Falcon with his team mates Luca Stolz (sprint & endurance) and Yelmer Buurmann (endurance).
+In 2019, Engel finished runner up in the Blancpain GT Series, Overall and Sprint championships as well as third in the Endurance championship racing for Mercedes-AMG Team Black Falcon with his team mates Luca Stolz (sprint & endurance) and Yelmer Buurmann (endurance).
 He also scored Pole Position for the Nurburgring and Spa 24h races, a feat which had not been done by any current GT driver scoring pole position for the two biggest GT only Sportscar races in the world in the same year.

-Together with Yelmer Buurmann and Luca Stolz he finished the Spa 24h race in third place.
+Together with Yelmer Buurmann and Luca Stolz, he finished the Spa 24h race in third place.

 GT Racing (2020)

-In 2020, Engel finished 3rd in the ADAC GT Masters championship racing for Mercedes-AMG team Toksport and sharing the car with his team mate Luca Stolz, they were in contention for the title until the final race but had to contend with 3rd place in the final rankings.
+In 2020, Engel finished third in the ADAC GT Masters championship racing for Mercedes-AMG team Toksport and sharing the car with his team mate Luca Stolz, they were in contention for the title until the final race but had to contend with third place in the final rankings.
 Engel also scored his second consecutive pole position for the Nurburgring 24h race scoring his third SCG Pole Position award making him the driver with the most pole awards since its inception.

 GT Racing (2021)

 In 2021, Engel won the Daytona 24h race in the GTD class racing for Winward Racing together with Philipp Ellis, Indy Dontje and team owner Russell Ward.
 It marked the first class win for Mercedes-AMG at the legendary Daytona 24h race.

-Racing for Mercedes-AMG team Toksport (sprint) and Mercedes-AMG team HRT (endurance) Engel finished runner up in the GT World Challenge sprint championship and third in the GT World Challenge Overall championship together with his team mate Luca Stolz.
+Racing for Mercedes-AMG team Toksport (sprint) and Mercedes-AMG team HRT (endurance), Engel finished runner up in the GT World Challenge sprint championship and third in the GT World Challenge Overall championship together with his team mate Luca Stolz.

-In the ADAC GT Masters championship in a repeat scenario from the previous year he and team mate Luca Stolz racing for Mercedes-AMG team Toksport were in contention until the final race but had to contend with third in the final rankings after a controversial penalty in the final race while leading and on course to take the championship.
+In the ADAC GT Masters championship in a repeat scenario from the previous year, Engel and team mate Luca Stolz racing for Mercedes-AMG team Toksport were in contention until the final race but had to contend with third in the final rankings after a controversial penalty in the final race while leading and on course to take the championship.